Joachim Peiper: Neo-Nazi legacy

 In the United States, Joachim Peiper is an idol of neo-Nazi Americans who romanticise the Waffen-SS as German war heroes, rather than recognize them as Nazi war criminals.
 In the post-war period of the late 1940s and early 1950s, the cultural context—xenophobic Russo-American Cold War and reactionary McCarthyism—allowed historical, factual, and personal misrepresentations of Peiper to coalesce into the cult of personality practised by certain right-wing organisations, such as the HIAG (Mutual Aid Association of Former Members of the Waffen-SS) who sought his early release from war crime imprisonment in West Germany.
-In American popular culture, Lt.
-Col. Peiper's military bearing, good looks, commanding presence, and a chestful of Nazi medals earned him many right-wing admirers in civilian society and in military society.
+In American popular culture, Peiper's military bearing, good looks, commanding presence and a chestful of Nazi medals earned him many right-wing admirers in civilian society and in military society.

 In the US military, the idolatry of Peiper penetrated the official publications of the U.S. Department of Defense (DoD).
 In 2019, the DoD Facebook account included a colourised military photograph of Peiper in Waffen-SS uniform in an audiovisual commemoration of the 75th anniversary of the US Army fighting Wehrmacht and Waffen-SS soldiers at the Battle of the Bulge which included the Malmedy Massacre (1944) committed by Kampfgruppe Peiper.
 Peiper's Waffen-SS photograph provoked "widespread backlash on social media" because the DoD publication appeared to celebrate a Nazi war criminal as a German war hero; the DoD apologised and deleted the photograph.
 Despite that political misstep, the Pentagon used Peiper's Waffen-SS photograph to represent the German enemy fighting the US Army airborne corps in the Battle of the Bulge.
 Moreover, the Facebook page of the Army's 10th Mountain Division also featured Peiper's colourised Waffen-SS military photograph to represent the German enemy they fought in the Second World War.

 The Washington Post and The New York Times newspapers quoted Facebook commentators who said that the DoD's positive military biography of the war criminal Joachim Peiper was a "vile and disturbing" exercise in historical negationism, which had the tone of "a 'fanboy-flavoured' piece" of right-wing propaganda.
 Moreover, the researchers of The Washington Post traced the source of Peiper's colourised photograph to the Twitter account of a pro-Nazi artist who publishes photographs of Nazis, with captions of supportive praise for Nazism and Hitler, and concluded that:

 It remains unclear how Pentagon and Army officials cleared an image, apparently created by an artist who celebrates Nazi propaganda online, to be published alongside a tribute to the American soldiers who fought and died to defeat a fascist regime 75 years ago.
 But the misstep is just the latest in a month of embarrassing incidents for the US Army, which has been recently slammed with multiple allegations of white supremacist activity.